MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models

-The VMC'23 tracks 1a and 1b \cite{voicemos2023} used the Blizzard Challenge 2023 \cite{blizzard2023} listening test data.
-The task setting in the Blizzard Challenge 2023 was French TTS, with two subtasks: the main Hub task provided 50 hours of training data from a female speaker, and the Spoke task was a speaker adaptation task where 2 hours of data from a different female speaker was provided.
+The BC 2023 \cite{blizzard2023} listening test data served as tracks 1a and 1b of VMC 2023.
+The task setting in the Blizzard Challenge 2023 was French TTS, with two subtasks: the main Hub task provided 50 h of training data from a female speaker, and the Spoke task was a speaker adaptation task where 2 h of data from a different female speaker was provided.
 Two different listening tests were conducted separately on the submitted TTS samples for these two tasks.